Sic Parvis Magna Sample Chapter—Family Dinner

 “By the rood, Edmund!
 How badly is Langiford hurt?”
 Grandfather demanded.

 Francis’s spoonful of stew froze mid-air.
-He stared at Edmund’s red hands.
+He glanced at Grandfather, then at Edmund’s red hands.

 “You shouldn’t have threatened him, Edmund.
-He will run to the Justice of the Peace and complain you robbed him.”
+He will run to the Justice of the Peace and say you robbed him.”

 Edmund nodded.
 “The Lord knows that was not the plan.
 Langiford and Harte owe me a round sum for wages.
 We need the money to leave Tavistock, and I don’t have time to listen to his tales of how hard life was for him.”

-Francis lowered his eyes.
-It was not the first time Edmund spoke of leaving Tavistock—but tonight, with all that happened earlier, his words carried a new urgency.
+Francis’s stomach tightened.
+It was not the first time Edmund spoke of leaving Tavistock—but tonight, with all that had happened earlier, Francis felt even less at ease.

 “I heard they quartered a Helston man for the Body murder,” said Grandfather.